 The Google Analytics exam is free to take.
-It’s made up of 70 questions (which are randomly drawn from a larger library of questions) and you have 1.5 hours to sit the exam.
+It’s made up of 70 questions (which are randomly drawn from a larger library of questions) and you have 1.5 hours to sit the exam (even though they say 60 minutes).
 You need to answer at least 56 of the questions correctly in order to pass and once you’ve passed you’ll know if you’re qualified or not.
-In order to retain your certification you’ll need to resit the exam within 18 months.
+In order to retain your certification you’ll need to resit the exam within 12 months.

 Here’s a quick summary of the exam:

 Free to take

 What happens if I fail the Google Analytics exam?

 It happens.
 If you do fail the exam, then you'll have to wait one day before you can retake the exam.
 After waiting, you'll be able to head back and take the exam again.
 And there is no penalty for failing the exam (other than the having to wait for your next attempt).